abhiwand/atk/doc/source/ds_dflw.rst

 In the edge rule, the user can specify whether or not the edge is :term:`directed <Undirected Graph>`.

-In the example above, using the *employee* and *manager* vertices, there is an edge created to link both of them with label “worksUnder”.
+In the example above, using the *employee* and *manager* vertices, there is an edge created to link both of them with label "worksUnder".
-This edge is considered “directed” since an employee reports to a manager but not vice versa.
+This edge is considered "directed" since an employee reports to a manager but not vice versa.
 To make an edge a directed one, the user needs to use the parameter ``is_directed`` in the edge rule and set it to ``True``, as shown in example below::

-    reports = EdgeRule("worksUnder", employee, manager, { "years": f[“years”]},
+    reports = EdgeRule("worksUnder", employee, manager, { "years": my_frame["years"]},
         is_directed = True)

 .. _ds_dflw_building_a_graph: